Last updated on May 23rd, 2023 at 02:47 pm

 There are other differences—such as color capabilities and sheet sizes that differ between offset print versus digital printing.
 Find out what those differences are and as it pertains to buying print!

 The Different Printing Technology Used in Offset Printing Versus Digital Printing

 The technological difference between the two printing methods (offset printing versus digital printing) is in the way the images get transferred onto the paper.
 It is this difference that affects the cost economics of running the digital printers machinery, and this difference in cost gets passed directly onto the printing customer.

 Offset printing uses etched metal plates that apply ink onto a sheet of paper.
 The setup for offset printing is generally significantly more time consuming and expensive than digital printing.
 The metal plates—one plate per each color being used—need to be etched, and applied to the rollers that transfer the ink directly onto the paper.
 Then, the offset press needs to be run for a few minutes on “scrap” sheets of paper until the plates are properly inked; think of it like “warmup” sheets that are eventually thrown away.

 On the other hand, digital printing uses electrostatic rollers—called “drums”—to apply toner and add full color onto the paper.
 The drums—again, one per each color being printed—use an electrostatic charge that attracts toner in the form of toner density.
 The toner is then applied onto the sheet and then fused—passed through a high-heat unit—onto the paper.

-Digital printing can easily print out one sheet of paper or a copy of a booklet with minimal setup.
+Digital printing can easily print out one sheet of paper or a copy of a Booklet Printing with minimal setup.
 However, offset printing requires a considerable amount more setup time and material.
 The ink and each sheet of paper that comes off of an offset press is actually cheaper than that of a digital press, but the savings only make sense if the print job is at a high enough volume.